Correlation function of flavored fermion in holographic QCD: The holographic correspondence with flavored fermion

 To begin with, let us recall the principle of the AdS/CFT which means in general the partition function of the dual field theory $Z_{QCD}$ is equal to its gravitational partition function $Z_{gravity}$ in the bulk.
 Since the dual theory living in the boundary $\partial\mathcal{M}$ of (\ref{eq:2}) (\ref{eq:4}) would be expected to be QCD as it is reviewed in Section 1, we use $Z_{QCD}$ here to refer to its partition function.
 For a spinor $\psi$ in the bulk $\mathcal{M}$ whose boundary value is $\psi_{0}=\lim_{r\rightarrow\infty}\psi$, we can write down,

 with

 And $\mathcal{L}_{gravity}^{ren}$ refers to the classical renormalized Lagrangian of the bulk field $\psi$.
-In our concern, $\chi$ refers to the fundamental fermion (quark) in the dual field theory.
+In our concern, $\chi$ refers to the flavored fermion in the dual field theory (QCD).
 Then the two-point retarded Green function $G_{R}$ for the spinor $\chi$ can be evaluated by following \cite{key-10,key-13,key-14} as,

 and,

 Here $\omega,\vec{k}$ refers respectively to the frequency and 3-momentum of the associated Fourier modes.
 We note that the relation of the Euclidean Green function $G_{E}$ and the real-time Green function $G_{R}$ is given by $G_{E}\left(\omega_{E},\vec{k}\right)=G_{R}\left(\omega,\vec{k}\right)$ with $\omega_{E}=-i\omega$.